ace0/cs642-hw2/README.md

 ```
 A server is already running.
 Check /home/user/cs642/bitbar/tmp/pids/server.pid
 ```
-From the bitbar directory run the following commands to delete a stale pid file and restart the rails sever:
+From the bitbar directory run the following commands to delete a stale pid file and restart the rails server:
 ```
 rm tmp/pids/server.pid
 rails server